onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

   purposes to allow automated scale up/down by the management system.
-* R-27511 The VNF provider **MUST** provide the ability to scale up a VNF provider supplied product during growth and scale down a VNF provider supplied product during decline without “real-time” restrictions based upon VNF provider permissions.
+* R-27511 The VNF provider **MUST** provide the ability to scale up a VNF provider supplied product during growth and scale down a VNF provider supplied product during decline without "real-time" restrictions based upon VNF provider permissions.
 * R-85991 The xNF provider **MUST** provide a universal license key per xNF to be used as needed by services (i.e., not tied to a VM